-A common way to formalise and give rigour to the theoretical concepts related to the rational-choice approach to uncertainty and conflict in international relations is to employ game theory (e.g., Drezner, 2003; Schultz, 1999; Lacy and Niou, 2004).
-In such a game, conflict is treated as a sequential game.
+A common way to formalise and give rigour to the theoretical concepts related to the rationalchoice approach to uncertainty and conflict in international relations is to employ game theory (e.g., Drezner, 2003; Schultz, 1999; Lacy and Niou, 2004).
+In this school, conflict is treated as a sequential game.
 The two players in a situation of conflict, the sender and the target, decide sequentially whether to (1) issue a threat of coercion (sender's turn), (2) resist the threat of coercion if a threat is issued by the sender (target's turn), and (3) follow up on the threat with coercion if the target resists (sender's turn).
 The sequential nature of these models leads to the concept of a 'game tree', consisting of several layers (turns), with various ending branches (outcomes).
 The goal of these game theory models is to pinpoint the relation between economic and domestic audience costs, clarify the role of uncertainty and, eventually, to identify under what conditions threats succeed and coercion engagement occurs.
-We list a number of common assumptions and characteristics among these game theory models of crisis bargaining in the following, based on the work of Fearon (1994); Drezner (2003); Schultz (1999); Signorino (1999); Whang et al. (2013) and Lacy and Niou (2004) and link it to the broader theory of uncertainty and conflict in international relations (Bas and Schub, 2018; Gartzke et al., 2017):
+We list a number of common assumptions and characteristics among these game theory models of crisis bargaining in the following, based on the work of Fearon (1994); Drezner (2003); Schultz (1999); Signorino (1999); Whang et al. (2013); Bas et al. (2014); Lewis and Schultz (2003); Bas et al. (2014); Reed (2003); Esarey et al. (2008); Wand (2006) and Lacy and Niou (2004) and link it to the broader theory of uncertainty and conflict in international relations (Bas and Schub, 2018; Gartzke et al., 2017):

-- The sender and target are assumed to play a game of incomplete information, meaning that the payoffs at each instance of the game are private information actors do know their own payoffs, but do not know the exact payoffs of the opponent.
+- The sender and target are assumed to play a game of incomplete information, meaning that the payoffs at each instance of the game are private information - actors do know their own payoffs, but do not know the exact payoffs of the opponent.
 This reflects one source of uncertainty that stimulates conflict between states: "asymmetric information about adversary traits" that influence payoffs in a conflict situation (Bas and Schub, 2018). - The sender and target are assumed to know a 'mean' payoffs of the opponent, where 'mean' relates to the costs and benefits averaged over all potential conflict that the sender could face.
-In other words, the target and the sender do not know what are the exact costs for their conflict and operate under a form of 'common knowledge' available to all actors. - The domestic audience cost and economic cost for engaging in coercion are assumed to have a uniform probability distribution (between 0 and 1); thus, each payoff that is possible is equally likely.
-Nevertheless, the exact probabilities are not specified in the literature. - Scholars assume a (negative) domestic audience cost as a penalty for issuing an empty threat and (non-positive) economic costs for engaging in coercion. - The sender is assumed to only follow-up on a threat if she expects that the cost of engaging in a coercive action is smaller than the domestic audience cost, highlighting the role of the relative cost of conflict and the audience cost.
-Related to this, scholars assume that the 'mean' domestic audience costs increase with the level of democracy of the sender state.
+In other words, the target and the sender do not know what are the exact costs for their conflict and operate under a form of 'common knowledge' available to all actors. - The sender is assumed to only follow-up on a threat if she expects that the cost of engaging in a coercive action is smaller than the domestic audience cost, highlighting the role of the relative cost of conflict and the audience cost. - Finally, audience costs (partly) determine the credibility of the sender's threats sender's 'resolve'.
+High resolve senders have higher domestic audience cost for backing down on a threat relative to economic cost for engaging in a coercion.
+And the opposite holds for low resolve players.
+Consequently, high resolve players follow up, engaging in coercion after a threat if the target stands firm.
+Low resolve players issue empty threats and do not follow with engaging in coercion.